abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

 ![GitHub Actions Secrets Configuration](/assets/images/articles/11_gh_actions_secrets.png)

 The workflow is designed to:
-- Publish a snapshot version on every push to the main branch
+- Publish a **snapshot** version on every push to the main branch
-- Publish a release version on every tag push
+- Publish a **release** version on every tag push

-When you push a new commit to the main branch, the workflow will run automatically and publish a snapshot version to Clojars within minutes.
+When you push a new commit to the main branch, the workflow will run automatically and publish a snapshot version to Clojars within a minute.

 When your library is ready for a new version release, update the version number in your `deps.edn` file: